puppetlabs/puppetlabs-apache/README.md

 }
 ```

+Default: `undef`.

 ##### `ssl_openssl_conf_cmd`

 Sets the [SSLOpenSSLConfCmd](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslopensslconfcmd) directive, which provides direct configuration of OpenSSL parameters.

-Default: `undef`.
+Default: `undef`

 ##### `ssl_proxyengine`

 Specifies whether or not to use [SSLProxyEngine](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyengine).

-Values: Boolean.
+Boolean.

 Default: `true`.

 ##### `ssl_stapling`

 Specifies whether or not to use [SSLUseStapling](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslusestapling).
-Values: Boolean or `undef`.
-Default: `undef`, meaning use what is set globally.
+By default, uses what is set globally.

 This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

+Boolean or `undef`.

+Default: `undef`

 ##### `ssl_stapling_timeout`

 Can be used to set the [SSLStaplingResponderTimeout](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslstaplingrespondertimeout) directive.
-No default.

 This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

+Default: none.

 ##### `ssl_stapling_return_errors`

 Can be used to set the [SSLStaplingReturnResponderErrors](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslstaplingreturnrespondererrors) directive.
-No default.

 This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

+Default: none.

 #### Defined type: FastCGI Server